ahamedamansoor/coder-pod/COMP_JS_STRUC.md

 8. **No tabs or hidden content** - Make everything visible with cards
 9. **Test dark mode** - Ensure all colors work in both themes
 10. **Follow the section order** - Overview → What is? → Anatomy → Examples → Real-World → Best Practices
+11. **Real-World Examples REQUIRED** - Every component must have a dedicated "Real-World Examples" section with at least 2 practical patterns (Options Object, Math Operations, Form Validation, API calls, etc.)
+12. **Playground Console-Only for NON-DOM topics** - Variables, Functions, Operators, Loops etc. should ONLY show results in console.
+NO buttons, dynamic HTML, or UI manipulation.
+Only DOM topics can have interactive UI.
-11. **Icons matter** - Choose appropriate icons for each section
+13. **Icons matter** - Choose appropriate icons for each section
-12. **Mobile-first** - Ensure responsive design works on all screen sizes
+14. **Mobile-first** - Ensure responsive design works on all screen sizes
-13. **Real-world focus** - Include practical examples students will actually use
+15. **Real-world focus** - Include practical examples students will actually use
-14. **Progressive learning** - Build from simple to complex, beginner to advanced
+16. **Progressive learning** - Build from simple to complex, beginner to advanced

 ---